 Standard resolution for line graphics: 1,200 dpi

 Hot foil stamping turns your label into something very special.
 In hot foil stamping, a foil is pressed onto your label using heat and a special tool.
 The resulting gloss is unique and definitely sets the label apart from the competition.
-This noble embossing is particularly often used for high-quality drinks, such as wines or spirits.
+This noble finishing is used particularly often for high-quality drinks, such as wines or spirits.
 Hot foil is available in various colours such as bronze, silver, gold or even mint green or pink.
 You can see how the hot foil works in our free sample book.

 At label.co.uk we print with HP Indigo digital printing machines.
 These machines offer perfect quality with the greatest possible flexibility: for example, there is no need to make printing plates.
 On the Indigo machines, the “electronic” special ink is applied directly to the printing medium.
-Although the machines can thus roughly be classified as “digital printing”, the print image produced by HP Indigo machines is far superior to conventional digital or inkjet presses.
-The first-class print quality was the main incentive for us to include the machines in our park.
+Although the machines can thus roughly be classified as “digital printing”, the printing image produced by HP Indigo machines is far superior to conventional digital or inkjet presses.
+The first-class printing quality was the main incentive for us to include the machines in our park.
 Compared to conventional machines, the HP machines also have many other advantages.
 For example, each label can be printed differently, which can be used for barcodes, numbering or individual addresses.
 This is not possible with classic machines.
 If you would like to learn more about our printing machines or have any questions, please contact us.
-If you would like to see the print quality of the Indigo machines for yourself, please ask for our free sample book with sample labels.
+If you would like to see the printing quality of the Indigo machines for yourself, please ask for our free sample book with sample labels.

 Opaque white serves as a primer on your label to make your colours look brighter and more vibrant.
 The opaque white colour must be created in your print file as an extra colour channel called HPI-White and set to overprint.
-This is especially useful in the following types of paper:
+This is especially useful with the following types of paper:

 In the photo sector, the JPG standard has been an indispensable standard since 1992.
 The format is widely compatible and easy to use.
 For photos this is no problem.
 It becomes difficult, however, when complete labels are to be printed in this format.
 In a JPG file, each pixel is stored flat as a fixed pixel element.
 This means that individual sub-areas can only be changed infrequently and with difficulty.
 Furthermore, the quality of the print, especially with fonts and fine lines, may not be optimal.